 - A maximum of six Agrology credits (2-3 credit course equivalent value) will be allowed to count toward meeting the practice area requirements.
 Each institute will manage their oversight of practice areas and registration as guided by their respective institute registration protocols.

-Members who hold a current CCA designation may also use all related training toward meeting their continuing competency requirements in their respective province.
+Registrants who hold a current CCA designation may also use all related training toward meeting their continuing competency requirements.

 For questions, email firstname.lastname@example.org.